usmanmusa1920/flask-unity/docs/database.rst

 Lastly make the migrations (Create a Migration Script) by runnig the following command::

-  alembic revision --autogenerate -m "Added table"
+  alembic revision --autogenerate -m "Added tables"

 Before, in the `alembic/versions` directory there is nothing inside, but now after running the above command, alembic generate our first migration commit file in versions folder `(alembic/versions)`, you can see the version file now in the versions folder, for simplicity the structure look like::